 Method #1 Turn Off the Antivirus

-Disable the application for a brief timeframe and check if BlueStacks work in that period.
+Disable the application briefly and check if BlueStacks work in that period.
 If it works fine, at that point, the issue is primarily a result of the security application.
 Changing to an alternate security application will anticipate these issues later on.

 - Here, the user has to hit the keyboard on DirectX.
 Finish by restarting the system